mokhan-secure/Mo-Khan/README.md

 # Hello, I'm Moaaz!
-You can call me Mo
+You can call me Mo 👋
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I'm an aspiring Cybersecurity Analyst with a strong passion for both Red Team & Blue Team operations, threat detection, and digital forensics.
+I enjoy building enterprise-style security labs that simulate real-world attacks and developing detections using SIEM technologies.

+Currently, I have completed building an Active Directory Detection Lab featuring Windows Server, Splunk Enterprise, Sysmon, Kali Linux, Atomic Red Team, and attack simulation tools to gain hands-on experience in Security Operations (SOC), Incident Response, and Threat Hunting.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My goal is to begin my career as a SOC Analyst where I can apply my knowledge of Windows security, log analysis, Active Directory, SIEM engineering, and attack detection while continuing to develop my incident response and threat hunting skills.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]